matze-dd/Tex2txt/README.md

 current text string part.
 During substitution, the line number array is adjusted upon deletion or inclusion of line breaks.
+The tracking of character positions for option --char works similarly.

 Since creation of new empty lines may break the text flow, we avoid it with a simple scheme.